- WRC Home

 - Contact Us

-We will help volunteers develop personal and professional skills; gain valuable experiences in women’s organizing, and strengthen our campus community’s dedication to gender equality.
+Volunteers also have the opportunity to develop personal and professional skills; gain valuable experiences in women’s organizing; and strengthen our campus community’s dedication to gender equity.

-We are committed to diversity of identities and encourage people of all genders and variances to apply to be a part of the WRC volunteer family.
-We also encourage faculty, staff, and community members to volunteer, too!
+We encourage people of all gender identities to apply to be a part of the WRC volunteer family.

-The Women’s Resources Center currently has four open intern positions for Spring 2018:
+The Women’s Resources Center is currently searching to fill four intern positions for Fall 2018: